ajay7868/marketData/README.md

 # Stock Chart Pattern Drawing Tool

-A desktop application for drawing patterns on stock charts and exporting/importing them as CSV files with the same structure as your market data.
+A web-based application for drawing patterns on stock charts and exporting/importing them as CSV files with the same structure as your market data.

 ## Features

 - **Drawing:** Click and drag to draw freehand patterns on the chart
 - **Coordinate mapping:** Convert screen pixels to data coordinates automatically
 - **Pattern storage:** Store each stroke as a separate group in memory
-- **Export format:** CSV with columns stroke_id, datetime, open, high, low, close, volume
+- **Export format:** CSV with columns datetime, open, high, low, close, volume
 - **Import:** Load pattern CSV and redraw all strokes accurately on the current chart view
 - **Compatibility:** CSV structure matches your 1Day.csv format for seamless integration
+- **Cross-platform:** Works on any system with a web browser (no GUI dependencies)

 ## Installation